sudograph/sudograph/sudograph-book/src/generated-schema-query-read.md

 # read

+The `read` query is the main way to read data from your GraphQL database.

 Per object type defined in your GraphQL schema, Sudograph generates one `read` field on the `Query` object type.
 We'll focus in on what happens with one object type defined.
 Imagine your schema looks like this:

 ```graphql